opral/monorepo/guides/use-paraglide-with-nextjs-app-router/use-paraglide-with-nextjs-app-router.md

 - Added the required devDependencies to your `package.json`
 - Added the paraglide compiler to your `package.json` build scripts

-It's recommended to also manually add the same `paraglide-js compile` command to your `dev` script, as is already present in your `build` script.
+It's recommended to also manually add the same `paraglide-js compile` command to your `dev` script as is already present in your `build` script.
 That way the paraglide compiler will run whenever you run `npm run dev`.

 ## 3. Our first Messages